braimanm/uitaf-docs/docs/example.md

 # Test Automation Example

-This test automation example uses the UITAF open-source framework to perform UI testing on the Tricentis Vehicle Insurance Quote application located at [http://sampleapp.tricentis.com/101/](http://sampleapp.tricentis.com/101/).
+This test automation example uses the UITAF open-source framework to perform UI testing on the Vehicle Insurance Quote minimalistic application located at [http://uitaf.org/test/](http://uitaf.org/test/).
 The test is executed using the Chrome browser and is supported only by Java 8.

 ## [Prerequisites](./getting_started/prerequsits)